Paul-LiPu/MyNote/README.md

-# hello-world
+# MyNote
-just for studying

-Paul Li here, a new coder for java web.
+This is a WebApp for Tomcat7+, similar to evernote.